What to Do When Your Credit Card Is Lost or Stolen

 Some credit card issuers can expedite a replacement card to you, even if you're traveling internationally.
 There may be a fee for this service.

-Dealing With Unauthorized Charges
+Deal With Unauthorized Charges

 You are not liable for any charges made using only your credit card information if you still have your credit card in your possession.

-Preventing Future Loss
+Prevent Future Loss

-You can take some steps to protect your credit card from being lost or stolen in the future:
+Of course, the best way to avoid problems is not to lose your card.
+Here are a few steps to protect your credit card from being lost or stolen in the future:

 - Know where your credit cards are at all times.
 Carry the credit cards that you’ll need and leave the others at home in a secure place.
 Check periodically to make sure you still have all your credit cards.